Constraints on Interstellar Sovereignty: Introduction

 This paper provides an overview and synthesis of the legal and political factors that would constrain interstellar sovereignty.
-The goal of this paper is not to prescribe limits to interstellar missions in advance for the purpose of restricting the capabilities of such missions; instead, the goal is to survey the existing legal and political environment that applies to cislunar and interplanetary space to understand the potential implications for interstellar missions.
+This discussion is based on limits that are provided by intertnational law, international relations, and pragmatism; the goal is to survey the existing legal and political environment that applies to cislunar and interplanetary space to understand the potential implications for interstellar missions.
 The structure of this paper on interstellar sovereignty draws upon the analysis of interplanetary sovereignty by \citet{haqq2022sovereign} in \textit{Sovereign Mars}, with the intention of highlighting areas in which interstellar exploration would face novel or unexplored governance challenges.
-The paper begins with discussion of legal constraints imposed by the Outer Space Treaty (Section \ref{sec:OST}), followed by a set of pragmatic constraints from historical precedent (Section \ref{sec:pragmatic}) and a set of hard constraints from the physical demands of the space environment (Section \ref{sec:hard}).
+The paper begins with discussion of legal constraints imposed by the Outer Space Treaty (Section \ref{sec:OST}), followed by a set of pragmatic constraints from historical precedent (Section \ref{sec:pragmatic}), and a set of hard constraints from the physical demands of the space environment (Section \ref{sec:hard}).
 These three considerations form a three-prong test for assessing the viability of potential governance models for interstellar exploration, as the long-term viability of interstellar missions will require a pragmatic approach that acknowledges the political and technical realities of space.